MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 * Internal awareness materials such as posters, email templates, digital signage, and webinar or events.
 * Campaigns: Educate end-users about the benefits of using the Teams app.
 Use the template provided by Microsoft to create campaigns to improve organization-level awareness for apps.
 * Training webinar: Conduct a webinar and place usage, training, and self-help information in a single location.
-* Events: You can also drive end user awareness via physical events, kiosk etc. where you distribute assets to promote the awareness and usage of your app
+* Events: You can also drive end user awareness via physical events, kiosk, etc. where you distribute assets to promote the awareness and usage of your app
 * Reminders: Remind the end-users about the campaign after it happens.

 Microsoft provides a few templates that you can use to speed up the adoption of your app by your customers.
 These templates help you quickly generate Toolkit to popularize your app.
 Register for [Microsoft ISV Success program](https://www.microsoft.com/isv/program-benefits) to receive guidance about and templates for some of the above digital assets.